 FoT is designed as a modular and open framework, allowing users to specify any operations that can be defined in Python code, such as LLM calls, data retrieval, running code interpreters, or using other external tools.
 To readers unfamiliar with chain-, tree-, and graph-based prompting schemes, we strongly recommend viewing appendix Section \ref{sec:appendix-example} and the corresponding Figure \ref{fig:game-of-24-example} for a concrete and detailed example of a prompting scheme implemented in FoT.

-\textbf{Contribution \#2: We empirically evaluate FoT's efficiency and optimization advantages.} We re-implement three popular prompting schemes, ToT, GoT, and \textit{Probabilistic Tree-of-Thought Reasoning} (ProbTree) \citep{cao2023probtree} in FoT to demonstrate the framework's universal applicability and possible optimization and efficiency gains.
+\textbf{Contribution \#2: We empirically evaluate FoT's efficiency and optimization advantages.} We re-implement three popular prompting schemes, ToT, GoT, and ProbTree \citep{cao2023probtree} in FoT to demonstrate the framework's universal applicability as well as possible optimization and efficiency gains.
 ProbTree is another suitable scheme for this demonstration, because it defines dynamic double-tree structures and also requires retrieval capabilities.